Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Problem Formulation and Preliminaries

 We will also consider the disturbance rejection problem for the perturbed system of \eqref{eq:system}:

-where $ w\in\R^{p},z\in\R^{q} $ are external disturbance (load, measurement noise, etc.) and performance output (tracking error, actuator usage, etc.), respectively.
-Let $ \Bf $ be the behavior of \eqref{eq:system-pert}.
-The set $ \Bf^* \subset \Bf $ is called a target behavior if each $(\mathtt{x}^*,\mathtt{u}^*,\mathtt{w}^*,\mathtt{z}^*)\in\Bf^* $ satisfies $ \mathtt{w}^*=0 $ (i.e., the nominal value of disturbance is 0).
+where $ w(t)\in\R^{p},z(t)\in\R^{q} $ are collections of external disturbances (load, noise, etc.) and performance outputs (tracking error, actuator usage, etc.), respectively.
+With slight abuse of notation, we use $ \Bc $ to denote the behavior of \eqref{eq:system-pert}.
+The set $ \Bc^* \subset \Bc $ is called a reference behavior if each $(x^*,u^*,w^*,z^*)\in\Bc^* $ satisfies $ w^*=0 $ (i.e., the nominal value of disturbance is 0).
 Similar to the stabilization problem, we consider state-feedback controllers of the form \eqref{eq:controller}, leading to the closed-loop system: